this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - gain_units
      - volume units (String)

 This function calculates the formation pressure loss due to gas cut.
 The function takes in three value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
-To see the range of annular capacity units that can be input into the function see the Pipe Capcity units section under Production Conversions.
+To see the range of annular capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 To see the range of gain volume units that can be input into the function see the Volume units section under General Conversions.
 The function returns a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python